-Monty Halls is not only an adventurer in the finest traditions of British exploration, he is an outstanding Speaker, Author, Film-maker & TV Presenter too.Adventurer/Explorer, After Dinner Speaker, Authors, Awards Presenter and Host, Communication, Environment and Ecology, History & Archaeology, Leadership, Motivational & Inspirational, Presenters, Science, Wildlife & Habitiat
+Monty Halls is not only an adventurer in the finest traditions of British exploration, he is an outstanding Speaker, Author, Film-maker & TV Presenter too.Adventurer/Explorer, After Dinner Speaker, Authors, Awards Presenters and Event Hosts, Communication, Environment and Ecology, History & Archaeology, Leadership, Motivational & Inspirational, Presenters, Science, Wildlife & Habitiat

 A former Royal Marines Officer and trained marine biologist, Monty has led teams through some of the most demanding environments on land and at sea.
 His adventures include discovering pre-historic settlements amid great white sharks, avoiding the bullets of poachers, and photographing a dangerous and rare crocodile underwater for the first time.